parmentelat/nbhosting/tests/AA-readme-tests.md

 ### get them back

-from my local (macbook pro) laptop, I can gather the results back from darktek by doing
+from my local (macbook pro) laptop, I can gather the results back from stupeflip by doing

 ```
-parmentelat ~/git/nbhosting/tests $ ./darktek.fetch
+parmentelat ~/git/nbhosting/tests $ ./stupeflip.fetch
 ```

-Which retrieves the relevant files from darktek in `./artefacts-darktek`.
+Which retrieves the relevant files from stupeflip in `./artefacts-stupeflip`.
 **Beware** however that this is cumulative.

 ### what to expect